pingcap/docs/information-schema/information-schema-tiflash-segments.md

 - `TIDB_DATABASE`: Database name in TiDB.
 The segment belongs to a table in this database.
 - `TIDB_TABLE`: Table name in TiDB.
 The segment belongs to this table.
 - `TABLE_ID`: The internal ID of the table to which the segment belongs.
 This ID is unique within a TiDB cluster.
-- `IS_TOMBSTONE`: Indicates whether the table the segment belongs to can be recycled. `1` indicates that the table can be recycled. `0` indicates that the table is normal.
+- `IS_TOMBSTONE`: Indicates whether the table the segment belongs to can be recycled. `1` indicates that the table can be recycled. `0` indicates that the table is in a normal state.
 - `SEGMENT_ID`: Segment ID, which is unique within a table.
 - `RANGE`: The range of data that the segment contains.
 - `EPOCH`: The updated version of the segment.
-The version number of each segment is monotonically increasing.
+The version number of each segment increases monotonically.
 - `ROWS`: The total number of rows in the segment.
 - `SIZE`: The total size of the segment data (in bytes).
 - `DELTA_RATE`: The ratio of the total number of rows in the Delta layer to that in the segment.